Mechanics and Multiphysics of Materials Lab: PhD students (advised theses and collaborations) and master students (Laurea Specialistica/Magistrale)

 ALUMNI PhD

 Alessandro Leronni.
 M.Sc.
 (Laurea Magistrale) in Civil Engineering, University of Brescia, 2017.
 His PhD has been focused on electrochemo-poromechanics for modelling sensing and actuation of ionic polymer metal composites and morphogenesis of cell clusters.
 PhD dissertation (March 1st, 2021): Modeling the electrochemo-poromechanics of ionic polymer metal composites and cell clusters.
 This thesis has been published in the series "Springer Theses - Recognizing Outstanding Ph.D.
 Research" and has been awarded by the Materials Group of the Italian Association of Theoretical and Applied Mechanics (GMA of AIMETA) as the best PhD thesis defended in 2021 .
-Now he holds a research associate position at the Department of Engineering of the Cambridge University (UK).
-Email: al2040@cam.ac.uk Link to Google Scholar
+Now (April 2025) he holds a lecturer (assistant professor) position at the Department of Mechanical Engineering of the University of Bath (UK).
+Email: al2727@bath.ac.uk Link to Google Scholar

 Valentina Volpini.
 M.Sc.
 (Laurea Magistrale) in Civil Engineering, University of Brescia, 2016.
 Her PhD has been focused on modelling sensing, energy harvesting, and actuation of ionic polymer metal composites and dielectric laminated soft composites.
 PhD dissertation (April 15th, 2020): Analysis of sensing and actuation in electroactive soft composites.
 Link to Google Scholar